 The primary purpose of the financial aid program at the University of San Diego is to provide financial assistance to students who would be unable to attend the university.
-Financial assistance consists of scholarships, grants, loans and employment.
+Financial assistance consists of scholarships, grants, loans and on-campus employment.

 Financial aid from the university is a supplement to funds that can be provided by the student, the student’s family, and other sources.
 Students requesting financial assistance may be expected to meet a portion of their educational expenses by accepting employment, loan(s) or both.
 Because financial aid funds are limited, need is the primary factor in awarding most financial aid.
 For USD scholarships and grants, consideration is given to the applicant’s academic achievement, character and potential.
 Students requesting financial assistance from USD resources must also apply for scholarships and grants funded by their home states for which they may be eligible.

 The University of San Diego evaluates each application for admission without considering whether the student will apply for need–based aid.
 Merit Scholarships are awarded to students in the top third of our applicant pool.
-In addition, over 70% of students receive some form of financial assistance.
-An offer of financial assistance is based on evidence of financial need and can be composed of scholarships, grants, loans, payment plans, and work study.
-USD encourages all students who are interested in attending USD to apply for financial aid, regardless of family financial circumstances.

 Types of Aid Available